vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 }
 ```

 This results in very clean and easy code.
 No need for Monads.
+However, in Scala you'll get cancelable IO, retry, repeat combinators with ZIO and cats-effect.
+Since async is a language construct and therefore not a value, it's hard to abstract over.

 ## Type classes in Rust